Harry attends Invictus Games closing ceremony in Whistler

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Duke of Sussex joined athletes from Team UK at the closing ceremony of the Invictus Games in Canada.
+The Duke of Sussex looked visibly moved as he attended the closing ceremony of the Invictus Games in Canada.

 The games’ founding patron attended several events throughout the week, including an indoor rowing event on Sunday where he was joined by Canadian Prime Minister Justin Trudeau.